Apothecary Items: Aphrodite’s Kiss Lip Gloss, Rose Water

 The final three items for February were disappointing: the jar of rosebuds, lip gloss, and rose water.
 My jar of dried rosebuds contains crushed petals and tiny bits.
 I was expecting to receive whole rosebuds as others had received.
 As for the lip gloss, it looks enticing but has a plastic roller ball instead of metal and it doesn’t work.
 The mixture is lovely though and the flow of blended elements is mesmerizing when I tilt the bottle back and forth!
 Finally, the rose water.
 My dissatisfaction centers mostly on the aroma, which is a bit off.
 Perhaps it is just an odd batch, but I don’t care for it.

 While this subscription is still rather new to the market and they might be working out some kinks, receiving items I perceive to be of lesser quality is disheartening.
 To be fair, I fully realize I am a harsh critic.
 I’ve worked in the advertising industry and I am currently a web developer, so it is literally my job to notice the small details such as colors, packaging, presentation, typography, variations, etc. – details matter!

 Per the included paperwork, Sacred Space Crate will be focusing on goddesses for the remainder of 2020.
 While I do not worship any of the goddesses, I don’t mind receiving a box pertaining to them now and then.
 Simply put, I have no interest in a monthly goddess box and this influenced my decision to cancel.

 I will note that the box was packaged very nicely, had detailed paperwork explaining each item, and arrived quickly.
 Aside from my issues with the quality of a few items, Sacred Space Crate feels like a good value overall.
-I am curious to see how this subscription service evolves past this year if it survives.
+I am curious to see how this subscription service evolves past this year.